 Dan Druml has been the President at Paul Davis Restoration & Remodeling since 2002.
 He started in 1991 as an Associate.
 Nationally recognized in sales he was promoted in 1994 to Vice President at which time his efforts were directed toward operations management and the continued development of the commercial services division.
 In 1997, Druml received the award for Salesman of the Year for Paul Davis Systems International, an honor chosen from over 1000 candidates from over 250 offices internationally.

 Ivan Gamboa is a Senior Vice President of Tri City National Bank.
-Mr Gamboa is a native of Illinois where he earned a Bachelor of Arts in Geography (Urban Studies) from the University of Illinois Urbana-Champaign.
-For more than nine years Mr Gamboa has worked for Tri City National Bank in various roles before his current position of business development.
-Mr Gamboa’s passion is neighborhoods and his volunteer work reflects it.
-Ivan serves on the local advisory board of Local Initiatives Support Corporation (LISC), Carmen High School of Science and Technology a non-instrumentality Milwaukee Public Schools Charter, and board member and founder of the Cesar E Chavez Drive Business Improvement District.
+Mr. Gamboa is a native of Illinois where he earned a Bachelor of Arts in Geography (Urban Studies) from the University of Illinois Urbana-Champaign.
+For more than nine years Mr. Gamboa has worked for Tri City National Bank in various roles before his current position of business development in commercial lending.
+Mr. Gamboa’s passion is neighborhoods and his volunteer work reflects it.
+In June of 2016 Mr. Gamboa was appointed as Chairman of the Wisconsin Housing and Economic Development Authority (WHEDA), In addition to his duties at the Harbor District and WHEDA, Mr. Gamboa also serves on the boards Carmen High School of Science and Technology a non-instrumentality Milwaukee Public Schools Charter, and St Augustine Prep a new K-12 school created by the Ramirez family.

 Ben Gramling serves as the Director of Environmental Health for the Sixteenth Street Community Health Centers in Milwaukee, WI.
 Mr. Gramling provides strategic oversight and day-to-day management of the Department’s Sustainable Development Program, Childhood Lead Poisoning Prevention Program, and he is the Project Director of the Growing Healthy Soils for Healthy Communities project.
 Mr. Gramling serves as a member of the Wisconsin Department of Natural Resources’ Brownfields Study Group and has been appointed by the Mayor of Milwaukee to 3 consecutive terms as a member of the Milwaukee Metropolitan Sewerage District Commission.
 He was a past Chair of the District’s Operations Committee and is currently serving his second term as Commission Chair.